kimhuanle/ECE387-Buzzer-Wire/README.md

 ## Demonstration
 [Demo of the Buzzer Wire Game/Toy](https://www.youtube.com/watch?v=JAsqjuH8NDU): This video shows all the compoenents of the game as well as the walkthrough of the gameplay (both lose and win).

+## Power Reduction Technique
+* For this project, I decided to implement the power reduction technique to make it more viable for actual production.
+To do so, I chose to reduce the clock speed by 1/4 from 16MHz to 4MHz and implement sleeping meachanism for the game.
+  * To reduce the clock speed of the Arduino, I added these two line to the setup function

+        CLKPR = 0x80; // (1000 0000) enable change in clock frequency
+        CLKPR = 0x02; // (0000 0001) use clock division factor 4 to reduce the frequency from 16 MHz to 4 MHz
+    I also had to adjust the timing by dividing every delay by 4.
+  * To implement the sleeping mechanism, I used the ```LowPower.h``` library available on the Arduino Forum.
+I used the maze wire as an external interrupt to enable the game.
+When no body touches the wire for 5 seconds before the game starts, the Arduino will enter the sleep mode.
+The Arduino stays sleeping until the maze wire touches the ring wire.
+Everything was made possible using this piece of code:

+        attachInterrupt(0, wakeUp, HIGH);
+        LowPower.powerDown(SLEEP_FOREVER, ADC_OFF, BOD_OFF);
+        detachInterrupt(0);

+        while(!(game_state == INIT && millis() - interrupt >= 5000/4))
+          game();